 After experiencing enormous losses in 2008, life insurance companies as a whole registered a net profit before tax of NT\$14.9 billion in 2009, mainly led by the profit in domestic and foreign portfolio investments, which benefited from the recovery of the global economy, more sanguine financial markets and rapidly rebounding stock markets (Chart 4.38).
 This was reflected in the marked improvement in the operating performance of life insurance companies.
 During the same period, average ROE and ROA also rose substantially and stood at 4.53% and 0.15%, respectively, much higher than -44.03% and -1.61% registered in 2008, but still lower than the levels in 2007 before the global financial crisis (Chart 4.39).
-One company which was taken into receivership by the Financial Supervisory Commission (FSC) 64 is excluded, other life insurance companies as a whole registered a net profit before tax of NT\$20.0 billion and average ROE and ROA of 5.13% and 0.21%, respectively, in 2009.
+One company which was taken into receivership by the Financial Supervisory Commission $(FSC)^{64}$ is excluded, other life insurance companies as a whole registered a net profit before tax of NT\$20.0 billion and average ROE and ROA of 5.13% and 0.21%, respectively, in 2009.

 As a consequence of the rebound in domestic and foreign financial markets, the average return on investment of life insurance companies rose to 3.55% in 2009, compared to 1.87% in 2008.
 However, the impact of negative interest rate spreads on profits is still a concern before global interest rates begin to turn up.
-Furthermore, the high volatility of global financial markets also pressure put the performance of life insurance companies.
-In order to provide more stable and long term investment instruments, the FSC relaxed certain regulations related to real estate and securities investments to enhance companies ROA (LHS) ROE (RHS) 0% 1.6 1.2 30 0.8 20 0.4 0 -0.4 -10 -0.8 -20 -12 -30 -1.6-40 -2.0 -50
+Furthermore, the high volatility of global financial markets also put pressure on the performance of life insurance companies.
+In order to provide more stable and long term investment instruments, the FSC relaxed certain regulations related to real estate and securities investments to enhance the flexibility and efficiency of funds usage under consideration of their safety, liquidity and profitability.